martin-basel/martin-basel/README.md

 - 👋 Hi, I’m @martin-basel
-- 👀 I’m interested in AI, WordPress, noSQL, Pythonn2
+- 👀 I’m interested in AI, WordPress, noSQL, Python
 - 🌱 I’m currently learning how to programm WordPress Plugins with AI
 - 💞️ I’m looking to collaborate on: maybe later
 - 📫 How to reach me: martin.haefliger at gmail.com